python/cpython/Doc/library/test.rst

    By default, *script_dir* and *script_basename* are combined with :data:`os.extsep` and the normal ``py`` extension to create the full path to the file.
-If *omit_suffix* is true, the base name is used directly as the name of created file with no extension.
+If *omit_suffix* is true, the base name is used directly as the name of the created file with no extension.

    The *source* argument is a Unicode string which will be written to the file as UTF-8.